anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 contract method call, if they are willing to pay the Ethereum gas.
 A call is then authorized to happen if:

-- the active validator set specified in the call hashes to *either* of the validator set hashes stored in the smart contract
+- The active validator set specified in the call hashes to *either* of the validator set hashes stored in the smart contract
-- a quorum (i.e. more than 2/3 by voting power) of the signatures over the message are valid
+- A quorum (i.e. more than 2/3 by voting power) of the signatures over the message are valid

 ### Validator set updates